python/devguide/getting-started/quick-reference.rst

    gh-12345: Fix some bug in spam module

-See also, GitHub's documentation on `creating Pull Requests`_.
+See also, GitHub's documentation on `creating pull requests`_.

 For more detailed guidance, follow the :ref:`step-by-step pull request guide <pullrequest-steps>`.